"*" indicates required fields

-Be aware that your permit is valid for one year and cannot be renewed.
+Be aware that your visa for Folk High School or religion/belief-based school can be issued only once with the duration of one year and cannot be renewed.

 We cannot accept Non-EEA applicants living in Norway without a valid visa.

 Please read this information carefully before you go further in your application: *

 We are sorry to say that your application will not be accepted.

 Day&Night has a full-time and part-time internship program.
 If you choose Day&Night as a practice place, you must also apply to Day&Night here: Day&Night Internship (opens in a new tab)